Frequently Asked Questions

 Most projectors can emulate a mouse when connected to a computer using one of the remote mouse cables (serial, PS/2 or Mac ADB).
 Refer to the projector user guide too see if remote mouse is available.

 - Connect the mouse cable between the projector and the computer/laptop.
 Note: If using a PC laptop, the best choice is the PS/2 style connection.
 On a Mac, use the ADB cable.

 - Check the mouse driver in Windows:

-- Windows 95/98: In Control Panel, click on Mouse and check the driver.
+- Windows XP and greater: In Control Panel, click on Mouse and check the driver.
 The driver should be set on either Standard PS/2 or Standard Serial depending on which cable is used.

 - Turn on equipment.
 With the Mouse Cable and Mouse Driver setup, turn on the projector and restart the computer.